Euophrys leipoldti

-Euophrys leipoldti or the Karoo Euophrys Jumping Spider is a species of jumping spider in the genus Euophrys that is endemic to South Africa.
-It lives in karoo and succulent karoo.
+Euophrys leipoldti, the Karoo Euophrys Jumping Spider, is a species of jumping spider in the genus Euophrys that is endemic to South Africa.
+It lives in the Karoo and succulent Karoo.
 The female was first described in 1903 by George and Elizabeth Peckham and the male in 2014 by Wanda Wesołowska, Galina Azarkina and Anthony Russell-Smith.
-It is a small spider, with a body that consists of an oval cephalothorax that measures between 1.9 and 2.1 mm long and a narrower abdomen that is between 1.8 and 2.4 mm long.
-The female has a larger abdomen than the male.
-The spider is generally yellowish-brown to brown, although some examples have a darker topside of the cephalothorax, or carapace.
+It is a small spider, with a body that consists of an oval cephalothorax (which contains the head and thorax) that is between 1.9 and 2.1 mm long and, behind that, a narrower abdomen that ranges between 1.8 and 2.4 mm in length.
+The spider is generally yellowish-brown to brown, although some examples have a darker carapace (top part of its cephalothorax).
 The spider has a mottled pattern on its abdomen.
-The male has slightly longer brown front legs, the remainder being yellow.
-The female has yellowish-brown legs that have brown patches and rings.
+The female has a larger abdomen than the male and, while the male has slightly longer brown front legs, the remainder being yellow, the female has yellowish-brown legs that have brown patches and rings.
 Its copulatory organs are distinctive.
 The female has the longest insemination ducts in the genus and the male has an unusual spiral embolus.